All Episodes

 I mean, he's fine.

-Now you know the Democrats are going to start a hearing on everything.
+Now, you know, the Democrats are going to start a hearing on everything.

-They've had a hearing on his tax returns, uh hearing on this, on that, and it's a the whole thing aren't they going to shoot themselves in the foot with all these hearings?
+Aren't they going to shoot themselves in the foot with all these hearings?

 So I think the Democrats' attitude is it worked pretty well in the congressional midterms.